 Browning operates on a semester system.
 Written reports are sent home to parents four times a year, at the mid-point and at the end of each semester.
 Letter grades are given to students starting in Grade 5.
 The final grades for each trimester are averaged to determine a final year grade, which becomes part of the student’s permanent record.
 Effort and conduct ratings are also noted along with the reports.

-For additional information, please contact The Admission Office at:
+For additional information, please read our public viewbook and/or contact the Admission Office at: 212-838-6280

 Welcome back, faculty!
 Our Collaborative Learning Cohort, featuring 23 of our teachers, started the school year ear… https://t.co/xxgNCuxhWF